 40 Degree heat and 40% humidity

-The practice of Yin Yoga addresses the more Yin parts of our bodies.
-Yin is a balance and a complement to the more yang styles of exercise such as Bikram Yoga, why not practice this after a Bikram 90 minute to maximise your membership?
+The practise of Yin Yoga addresses the more Yin parts of our bodies.
+Yin is a balance and a complement to the more yang styles of exercise, such as Bikram Yoga.
+Why not practice this after a Bikram 90 minute to maximise your membership?
 The Yin parts of our bodies are the parts of ourselves that lay close to our core, specifically the bones and connective tissue above the knees and below the navel, sometimes the shoulders.
-Our endless web of connective tissue needs to be addressed in a more yin way with an attitude of quiet acceptance.
+Our endless web of connective tissue needs to be addressed in a more Yin way, with an attitude of quiet acceptance.

-Yin is quite different to other styles of Yoga such as Hatha or Vinyasa or restorative yoga.
-Yin encourages a sense of drawing within, of learning to accept the fluctuations of sensations in the body.
+Yin is quite different to other styles of Yoga such as Hatha, Vinyasa or Restorative Yoga.
+Yin encourages a sense of drawing within and learning to accept the fluctuations of sensations in the body.

 Victor Frank, Holocaust Survivor, Writer and Psychiatrist

-Its one thing to give ego its head in a pose held for few breaths but quite another when faced with a few minutes or longer.
+It’s one thing to give ego its head in a pose held for few breaths, but quite another when faced with a few minutes or longer.
 Yin is a continuous flowing mix of the subtle and the obvious.
-The peeling back of those fragile layers of emotional reaction and thought process; learning that it is possible to recognise and change the ‘yearning’, ‘grabbing’, ‘clinging’, ‘resisting’ that so often guide our decisions, fears and actions. to occasionally see glimmers of stillness and even experience something resembling deep contentment…… the space on our mat is indeed a space to explore.
+The peeling back of those fragile layers of emotional reaction and thought process; learning that it is possible to recognise and change the ‘yearning’, ‘grabbing’, ‘clinging’, ‘resisting’ that so often guides our decisions, fears and actions.
+To occasionally see glimmers of stillness and even experience something resembling deep contentment…… the space on our mat is indeed a space to explore.
 We peel back the armour and peek beneath.
-It is through skilful practice and tutelage that what we uncover there is assimilated into our lives (and psyche) beyond and off the mat.
-Yin practice can show you how your thoughts and processes of this mind and body can and do unfold.
+It is through skilful practise and tutelage that what we uncover there is assimilated into our lives (and psyche) beyond and off the mat.
+Yin practise can show you how your thoughts and processes of this mind and body can and do unfold.

 This compassionate unfolding is something incredible to observe and to experience in daily life.